 - Do they show any signs of heat stress?

-- If someone seems unwell due to extreme heat, move them to a cool shady spot, help them get hydrated, sponge or spray with cool water, fan the person, and call for medical assistance if required.
+- If someone seems unwell due to extreme heat, move them to a cool and/or shady spot, help them get hydrated, sponge or spray with cool water, fan the person, and call for medical assistance if required.

 -